 Pros - Blogs and forums are similar to social media mentions.
-User-generated content about the products consumers love and hate.
-But they tend to be long-form content - offering more detailed perspectives of the topics being discussed.
+User-generated content talking about your products.
+This tends to be long-form content - offering more detailed perspectives of the topics being discussed.

-Cons - Similar to social media data, the content can be very raw and unexpected.
-Your brand can be pulled into a wide range of topics and conversations, some critical, and some not so.
+Cons - As with social media data, the content can be raw and unexpected.
+Your brand can be pulled into a wide range of topics and conversations.
+Some positive.
+Some negative.
 Managing the data effectively is vital for understanding what’s important to your brand, and what’s just noise.

-With all that data, you need the right tools to manage it effectively.
+With all that data, you need the right VoC tools to manage effectively.
 Especially if you’re looking at handling potentially millions of bits of data.
-But there are some effective techniques you can benefit from to make the task easier.
+But there are great techniques you can use to make the task easier.

 Sentiment analysis uses the power of AI to identify and categorize the sentiment of a mention - is it positive, negative or neutral?
-This helps, as you can quickly divide your analysis into two sections -
+You can then quickly divide your analysis into two sections...

-- What do people like and you should do more
+- What people like, that you should increase

-- What do people hate and you should fix
+- What people hate, that you should improve

-Sentiment on the scale isn’t as easy as it sounds.
+Sentiment at scale isn’t as easy as it sounds.
 You need a system that understands sarcasm and context, to ensure accuracy.
-Plus, the ability to customize the analysis to fit your use case, so that it learns from you as you review the data over time, helps improve your workflow and time-efficiency.
+And, the ability to customize the analysis to fit your use case, so that it learns from you as you review the data over time, and helps improve your workflow and time-efficiency.

 Check out Meg’s blog on online sentiment analysis to discover more.

-In this example, the brand saw a peak in negative mentions, reacted quickly, and turned what could have been a crisis into a positive.
-Only through effective sentiment analysis.
+In this example, sentiment analysis helped a brand spot a peak in negative mentions.
+It reacted quickly, and turned a negative into a positive.

 Natural language processing

-Conversation Clusters are an advanced visualization with NLP at the core (it also does Natural Language Understanding - NLU).
+Conversation Clusters is an advanced visualization with NLP at the core (it also does Natural Language Understanding - NLU).

 Sometimes, data in isolation means nothing.
 It’s only as you combine different bits of information that a picture is revealed.